Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 19.51.54 UTC
+- WIB: Selasa, 26 November 2024 20.34.01 UTC
-- WITA: Selasa, 26 November 2024 20.51.54 UTC
+- WITA: Selasa, 26 November 2024 21.34.01 UTC
-- WIT: Selasa, 26 November 2024 21.51.54 UTC
+- WIT: Selasa, 26 November 2024 22.34.01 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: technology
+Kategori: motivational